 - Adult penguins have slick feathers, but the babies are fuzzy and fluffy.
 They look so soft and cute, I just want to give a baby penguin a big snuggly hug!

-Now let’s get back on track on how to make the penguin fabric coasters, so you can start decorating for the holidays!
+Now let’s get back on track with how to make the holiday penguin craft, so you can start decorating for the holidays!

-Supplies You Will Need To Make The Coasters
+Supplies You Will Need To Make The Christmas Penguin Craft

 - Fabric: Joanns